moonggae/stardew-valley-randomizer/README.md

     * Beer and Coffee always available
     * 3-5 random cooked foods
     * 3-5 random recipes (not added if the player has learned them)
+  * Willy's Fishing Shop
+    * Catch of the day - 1-3 of a random fish that's catchable this season
   * Desert Oasis Shop - random based on the day
-    * Weekdays - 1-5 of a random desert foragables
+    * Mondays - 1-5 of a random desert foragables
     * Tuesdays - 3-8 of a random crop that corresponds to the seeds sold here
     * Weekends - A random cooked item
     * Every week...